calphool/TRS80MXS/README.md

 Build Notes
 ===========

+October 21, 2019

+I'm still working on the project.
+Things have slowed down a bit over the past few months because my eldest daughter got married, my youngest daughter started college, and I'm selling my house.
+Once I get settled in the new house I'll pick up the Wifi module again, which is the last one to get completely working.
+It "sort of" works right now, but it's built around the ESP32 module and that thing is sort of a bugger to code for.

 July 25, 2019

 I purchased a TRS-80 Model 1 on Ebay, so I don't have to borrow my friend's any more.
 Unfortunately, it didn't come with a